runtimeverification/k-tutorial-atva-2023/README.md

 # The K Framework: A tool kit for language semantics and verification

 This is the main repository we will be using for the tutorial sessions during the [21st International Symposium on Automated Technology for Verification and Analysis (ATVA 2023)](https://atva-conference.org/2023/).
-The tutorial sessions will be held on _date_ from _start_time_ to _end_time_.
+The tutorial sessions will be held on 24 October 2023 from _start_time_ to _end_time_.

 ## Announcements